danielfett/yesses/README.md

                      when datastructures in this application changed.
   --test             Run a self-test.
 This executes the examples contained in
                      all modules.
+  --unittests        Run all tests which are defined in /tests/test_cases.
+  --no-cache         If &#39;--unittests&#39; is specified the test environment will
+                     be rebuild from scratch.
   --generate-readme  Run a self-test (as above) and generate the file
                      README.md using the test results.